Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 On arrival to Sumatra (or anywhere in Indonesia), you can buy a local SIM – although it’s not as straightforward as it once was!

-Before you can use a local SIM in your foreign phone, you need to register your phone’s IMEI number along with your passport.
+Before you can use a local SIM in your foreign phone, you need to register your phone/SIM using your passport.

 You can only do this at a Telkomsel Grapari shop, so make sure you visit one at the airport or in a bigger city before heading off on your travels.